sovit-123/fasterrcnn-pytorch-training-pipeline/README.md

 ***In general:***

-* **Mini head refers to 512 representation size in the Faster RCNN head and predictor.**
+* **Small head refers to 512 representation size in the Faster RCNN head and predictor.**
 * **Tiny head refers to 256 representation size in the Faster RCNN head and predictor.**
 * **Nano head refers to 128 representation size in the Faster RCNN head and predictor.**